 - Stir, checking to see how much of the liquid remains.
 If there is still liquid to absorb, cover and let cook 2 more minutes before checking again.
 You will know it's time to add more liquid when the bottom of the pan stays visible after stirring.

-- Add 1 cup of stock and the saffron.
+- Add 1 cup of stock.
 Stir to combine, cover, and let cook 2 - 3 minutes.
 If there is still liquid to absorb, cover and let cook another 2 - 3 minutes.
 If the bottom of the pan stays visible after stirring, repeat this step with the next cup of stock.
 Continue to repeat this step until all stock has been added.

-- After adding the last cup of stock and cooking for 2 minutes, add the parmesan, cream and asparagus.
+- After adding the last cup of stock and cooking for 2 minutes, add the parmesan, cream, asparagus, and parsley.
 Do not stir!
 Cover and drop heat to low.
+Cook approximately 5 minutes, until asparagus begins to soften.

-- Heat butter in a small frying pan over medium heat.
+- Heat butter in a small frying pan over medium heat and season shrimp with Old Bay seasoning.

-- When it begins to foam add the shrimp, leaving enough room for shrimp to cook without touching.
+- When butter begins to foam add the shrimp, leaving enough room for shrimp to cook without touching.

 - When the shrimp start to turn pink, flip them over.